 6.4.
 Make every effort to secure Guest preferences and special requests, noting that these cannot always be secured or guaranteed.

 6.5.
-Be entitled to change travel arrangements including flights, accommodation and activities due to unforeseen circumstances after the itinerary has been issued.
+Be entitled to change travel arrangements including flights, accommodation, and activities due to unforeseen circumstances after the itinerary has been issued.
 Should this occur ABC will promptly notify the Guest of the changes to the itinerary.
 ABC shall endeavor not to unnecessarily inconvenience the Guest.

 6.6.
-NOT be responsible for any losses/costs incurred by the Guest resulting from inadequate, insufficient or incomplete medical and travel insurance cover.
+NOT be responsible for any losses/costs incurred by the Guest resulting from inadequate, insufficient, or incomplete medical and travel insurance cover.

 6.7.
 Provide prompt appropriate assistance if, whilst during the itinerary, you find yourself in difficulty for any reason.
-In particular, we will provide you with appropriate information on health services, local authorities and consular assistance, and assistance with distance communications and finding alternative travel arrangements.
+In particular, ABC will provide you with appropriate information on health services, local authorities and consular assistance, and assistance with distance communications and finding alternative travel arrangements.
 Where you require assistance, which is not as a result of any failure by us, our employees or sub-contractors we will not be liable for the costs of any alternative travel arrangements or other such assistance you require.
 Furthermore, we reserve the right to charge you a fee for our assistance in the event that the difficulty is caused intentionally by you or a member of your party, or otherwise through your or your party’s negligence.